CoachCoen/games/README.md

 ## Future plans
 * Complete the first game
-    * All rules
     * Somewhat better graphics
     * Better test coverage, doc strings, etc
 * Online version
-    * Create a version which uses a web framework (Flask?
-Django?) and some Javascript instead of pygame
+    * Create a version which uses a Flask and some Javascript instead of pygame
     * Extract 'back-end' code, so can be shared between pygame and online version, and used for other games